 Fruit juices won’t only damage your teeth, but they’re also detrimental to your roots and gums.
 They can cause your insulin levels to go up and down.
 Juice can alter your collagen structure when you drink it often, affecting your gums’ health.
 Collagen fibers are the ones that hold your teeth in place, and if they’re damaged, you can lose bone and cause mobility of your teeth.

 Apart from that, fruits and vegetables have a high acid content.
-The bacteria in our mouth love the acidic environment to multiply and cause irreversible damage.
-The acid environment can cause decalcification and damage to the outer surface and eventually the inner surface of your tooth structure.
+The bacteria in our mouths love the acidic environment to multiply and cause irreversible damage.
+The acid environment can cause decalcification and damage the outer surface and, eventually, the inner surface of your tooth structure.
 Their effects are somehow similar to drinking fizzy beverages.
-Although the acids in fruit and vegetables are healthy, it isn’t the case when you consume it as a concentrated juice.
-Too much acid in your mouth can lead to teeth sensitivity because your enamel is worn down and can be eroded by the juice.
-Once the enamel is gone your bite can cause your teeth to shorten, since dentin which is the softer layer is exposed.
+Although the acids in fruit and vegetables are healthy, it isn’t the case when you consume them as a concentrated juice.
+Too much acid in your mouth can lead to teeth sensitivity because the juice is worn down and can erode your enamel.
+Once the enamel is gone, your bite can cause your teeth to shorten since dentin, the softer layer, is exposed.

 There are tips to prevent the destructive effects of a juice cleanse so you can protect your tooth enamel.
 One of these ways is to avoid fruit juice.
 Instead, opt for vegetable juice as it contains less amount of sugar.

 Then, when you drink your juice, drink it through a straw.
 Avoid swishing it in your mouth.
 Swishing can only give the sugar a chance to stick tightly to your teeth.

 After drinking your juice, make sure you drink a glass of water.
 This way, the juice residue won’t stick to your teeth.